| Brief History |

 Funding for conservation and revitalisation works of the project has been approved by the Finance Committee of Legislative Council in July 2011.

-Conservation and revitalisation works for transforming the site into a creative industries landmark have commenced in January 2012 and are expected to be completed in end 2013.
-The revitalised facilities are expected to commence operation in 2014.
+Conservation and revitalisation works for transforming the site into a creative industries landmark commenced in January 2012 and were completed in December 2013.